Search by Keyword

 Paul finally completed his lead vocal track to his own satisfaction on this day, leaving in a particular lyric flub.
-Friend Pete Shotton was present on this day and, in his book "John Lennon: In My Life," relates the following eyewitness acount of this lyrical mistake: "After finally turning in what sounded like a flawless performance, (Paul) burst out laughing.
-'Oh, sh*t!' he said.
-'We'll have to do it again!'
+Friend Pete Shotton was present at this session and, in his book "John Lennon: In My Life," relates the following eyewitness acount of this lyrical mistake: "After finally turning in what sounded like a flawless performance, (Paul) burst out laughing.
+'Oh, sh*t!' he said 'We'll have to do it again!'
 'Well, it sounded OK to me,' John yawned.
 'Yeah,' George agreed.
 'It was perfect.'
 'But didn't you notice?'
 Paul demanded.
 'Notice what?' said John.
 'I just sang "Desmond stays at home and does his pretty face"...I shouldn've sung "Molly!"'
 The others refused to believe him - until George Martin played back the tape and proved Paul was right.
-'Oh, it sound great anyway,' Paul concluded.
+'Oh, it sounds great anyway,' Paul concluded.
 'Let's just leave it in - create a bit of confusion there.
 Everyone will wonder whether Desmond's a bisexual or a transvestite.'"

 Ten attempts at creating a mono mix of the now completed song were attempted, although none of these were used for the released album.